 Dr. Feinstein is a founder of the Network for Regional Health Improvement (now a part of the Civitas Networks for Health), a past President of Grantmakers In Health and Grantmakers of Western PA, and founder of the Pennsylvania Health Funders Collaborative.
 She serves on many nonprofit, governmental, and for-profit boards, including the Allegheny Conference on Community Development; the Allegheny Parks Foundation; the Bon Secours Mercy Health Population and Community Health Steering Council; the Heller School for Social Policy and Management at Brandeis University Board of Overseers; the Highmark Health Quality, Safety & Value Board; and the National Board of Medical Examiners Public Stakeholders Committee.
 She’s appointed to the Commonwealth of Pennsylvania Health Research Advisory Committee, Board of Visitors of the University of Pittsburgh’s Graduate School of Public Health, UPMC Presbyterian/Shadyside Board of Directors, and the UPMC System-wide Patient Care Committee.
 She is a founding member of the national Women of Impact coalition and a member of the International Women’s Forum (IWF) where she was the first chair of Pittsburgh’s IWF chapter and co-founded their Women in Health Care Special Interest Group.

-Dr. Feinstein earned her bachelor’s degree in American History at Brown University, her master's in Social Planning at Boston College, and her doctorate at the Heller School for Social Policy and Management at Brandeis University.
+Dr. Feinstein earned her bachelor’s degree in American History at Brown University, her Master of Social Work at Boston College, and her doctorate at the Heller School for Social Policy and Management at Brandeis University.
 Dr. Feinstein has Honorary Doctorates from Chatham and Carlow Universities.